 In the 1950’s, Mr. Guglielmo’s niece and nephew, Pat and Lawrence Fambrini, took over the reigns of Phoenix Day.
 Carrying on the family legacy, they continued the artisanal traditions and grew the company into its current repute.

 The Fambrini’s nephew, Tony Brenta, got involved with the business in the 1980’s, followed by his cousin, Gayanne Fambrini.

 At the turn of the millennium, Tony and Gayanne acquired the business and moved the facility to the Bayview District in San Francisco, where it operated for 30 years.

 In 2008, Tony Brenta became the sole proprietor along with his wife Joan.
-Together they have managed and continued to fortify the Phoenix Day’s product line and presence in the custom lighting design trade.
+Together they have managed and continued to fortify Phoenix Day’s product line and overall presence in the custom lighting design trade.

-Currently, along with the addition of their son in-law and creative director Landon Gellert, Phoenix Day has moved its manufacturing facility across the bay to Richmond, and is more focused than ever on staying ahead of changing times by combining their historic traditions with a modern aesthetic.
+Currently, along with the addition of their son in-law and creative director Landon Gellert, Phoenix Day has moved its manufacturing facility across The Bay to Richmond, and is more focused than ever on staying ahead of changing times by combining their historic traditions with a modern aesthetic.